SirajAhmed7/auragram/Readme.md

 ## Features

-- User authentication (signup/login with JWT)
+- User authentication  (signup/login with JWT) with email verification (simulation)
 - Create, edit, and delete posts
 - Nested comments and replies (up to 10 levels)
 - Like posts and comments